 Formal complaints must be made in writing or in person using the proforma in Appendix A of this policy.
+Please mark the form as 'Stage 2 Formal'.
 Normally, this formal written complaint should be sent to the headteacher (mgsimpson@holywellschool.co.uk).
 If, however, your complaint concerns the headteacher personally, it should be sent to the academy marked "For the attention of the Chair of Governors" or sent by email to the Chair of Governors (pkendall@holywellschool.co.uk).

-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) as soon as possible and no later than 3 school days after receipt of the formal complaint.
+The headteacher or the Chair of Governors will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) as soon as possible and no later than 3 school days after receipt of the formal complaint.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.
+Within this response, the headteacher or the Chair of Governors will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The headteacher or the Chair of Governors can consider whether a face-to-face meeting is the most appropriate way of doing this.